 No. Unlike CTFs, there is no “free money” given to you by the government when you open a Junior ISA.
 However, you won’t lose any of your CTF money if you transfer it over to a Junior ISA.

 How do I transfer money from a CTF to a Junior ISA?

-The process of transferring your CTF cash to a Junior ISA will take up to 15 working days (up to 30 working days for non-cash accounts).
+The process of transferring your CTF to a Junior ISA will take up to 15 working days (up to 30 working days for investment accounts).
 You must transfer all money from the CTF before then closing it (you can’t have a CTF and a Junior ISA – it’s one or the other).

 Your CTF provider can’t refuse to transfer the money, however some Junior ISA providers may not accept CTF transfers.

 How to Find my child’s CTF?